 The table below presents our summary historical and unaudited pro forma consolidated financial and other data.
 We derived the summary consolidated financial data for the fiscal years ended December 26, 1998, December 25, 1999 and December 30, 2000 from our audited consolidated financial statements and the related notes included elsewhere in this prospectus.
-The summary unaudited pro forma consolidated statement of operations of Charles River Laboratories International, Inc. is based upon the consolidated statement of operations for the year ended December 30, 2000, adjusted to give effect to the sale of 16,100,000 shares in our initial public offering at a price of \$16.00 per share, the net proceeds of which were used to repay a portion of our outstanding debt, as if it had occurred on December 26, 1999.
-The summary unaudited pro forma consolidated statement of operations may not be indicative of what our results would have been if the transactions presented on a pro forma basis were completed as of December 26, 1999.
+We derived the summary consolidated financial data for the three months ended March 25, 2000 and March 31, 2001 from our unaudited condensed consolidated financial statements and the notes thereto included elsewhere in this prospectus.
+In the opinion of management, our unaudited condensed consolidated financial statements include all adjustments, consisting only of normal recurring adjustments, necessary for a fair presentation of the financial condition and results of operations for these periods.
+The summary unaudited pro forma consolidated financial data is based upon the consolidated financial statements for the year ended December 30, 2000 and the unaudited condensed consolidated financial statements for the three months ended March 31, 2001, adjusted as appropriate, to give effect to the sale of 16,100,000 shares of our common stock in the initial public offering at \$16.00 per share, the net proceeds of which have been used to repay outstanding debt, and the sale of 3,500,000 shares of our common stock on March 21, 2001 at a price of \$19.00 per share, a portion of the net proceeds of which has been used to repay outstanding debt.
+The summary unaudited pro forma consolidated financial data may not be indicative of what our results would have been if the transactions presented on a pro forma basis were completed as of December 26, 1999 and December 31, 2000 for annual and quarterly income statement data, respectively.
 In addition, they are not projections of our consolidated future results of operations or financial position.
-You should read the information contained in this table in conjunction with "Use of Proceeds," "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and the related notes contained elsewhere in this prospectus.
+You should read the information contained in this table in conjunction with "Selected Consolidated Financial Data," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Unaudited Pro Forma Condensed Consolidated Financial Data" and our consolidated financial statements and the related notes contained elsewhere in this prospectus.